David's Squad Was Built Different — Modern Paraphrase | nocap.bible

 After reign ended in disaster, was finally ready to rally behind the one God had chosen all along.
 Every tribe, every region, every faction — they all came together for one purpose: to crown as king.

 What follows is the origin story of David's AND the legendary roster of warriors who made it happen.
-This chapter goes from coronation to conquest to the most elite military lore the Old Testament has to offer. 🔥
+This chapter goes from coronation to conquest to the most elite military the Old Testament has to offer. 🔥

 Israel Crowns the Real One 👑

-All of Israel pulled up to — not just a few tribes, ALL of them — and basically said what everyone already knew.
+All of pulled up to — not just a few tribes, ALL of them — and basically said what everyone already knew.

 "We're family, bro.
 Same blood.
 And let's be real — even when Saul was on the throne, YOU were the one actually leading us into battle and bringing us home safe.
 God Himself told you: 'You're going to shepherd my people Israel.
 You're going to be their prince.'"